SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 which requires any conforming type to implement the equal to operator (``==``) and the not equal to operator (``!=``) to compare any two values of that type.
-All of Swift's standard types automatically support the ``Equatable`` protocol, and you can make your own types conform to ``Equatable`` too, as described in :ref:`AdvancedOperators_ProtocolOperatorRequirements`.
+All of Swift's standard types automatically support the ``Equatable`` protocol.

 ..
-TODO: will the way to do this *actually* be described there?
+TODO: write about how to make your own types conform to Equatable once we have some documentation that actually describes it.
+   The text to use is something like: and you can make your own types conform to ``Equatable`` too, as described in <link>.

 Any type that is ``Equatable`` can be used safely with the ``findValue`` function, because it is guaranteed to support the equal to operator.